What to Know About the Cincinnati Nightclub Shooting

 What happened?

-Gunfire broke out inside the Cameo nightclub between 1 a.m. and 2 a.m.
+Gunfire broke out inside the Cameo nightclub at about 2:20 a.m.
 Sunday, killing one and injuring 14 people, police said.
 Assistant Police Chief Paul Neudigate said on Twitter that there are no signs the shooting was a terror attack.
+City officials said on Sunday that the shooting stemmed from a conflict between at least two people and possibly groups earlier on Saturday.

 Police Capt.
 Kim Williams told the AP there was "a lot of chaos, obviously, when shots were fired."